georgedashen/DualNetGO/README.md

 # Best masks: BP [3,5,6], MF [3,4,6], CC [0,2]
 ```

+If different results are produced, try to use the annotation file `human_annot.mat` in the `data` folder to replace that downloaded from zenodo, as the two files contain same sets of proteins but in different orders.
+Different results can still be produced due to a different environment.

 For reproducing the results of mouse reported in the paper:

 ```